Controller

 Controller Suffix

-Starting from version 1.3, webman supports setting the controller suffix in config/app.php
+Starting from version 1.3, Webman supports setting the controller suffix in config/app.php

 .
-If config/app.php
+If controller_suffix

-set to empty ''
+is set to blank ''

-, the controller will be like this:
+, the controller will look like this:

 app\controller\Foo.php